Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 Conclusion: feed your gut, feed yourself 🌿

-Your intestines are the key to more energy, better resistance and a balanced body.
-With the right nutrition you give your intestinal flora all the tools it needs to function optimally.
+Your gut is the key to more energy, better immunity, and a balanced body.
+With the right nutrition, you give your gut flora all the tools it needs to function optimally.

 - ✅ Choose fiber-rich products every day